EdDuarte/website/content/_index.md

-Information Technology; worked with a [Bioinformatics research group](http://bioinformatics.ua.pt/) and a [marine life research unit](http://www.oceano21.org/info.asp?id=46&idpai=3&LN=EN); [published three papers](/papers/) in various fields such as Data Science, Information Visualization and Information Security; and spoken at various conferences around the globe.
+Information Technology; worked with a [Bioinformatics research group](http://bioinformatics.ua.pt/) and a [marine life research unit](http://www.oceano21.org/info.asp?id=46&idpai=3&LN=EN); [published three papers](/papers/) in fields such as Data Analysis, Information Visualization and Information Security; and spoken at various conferences around the globe.

 ## Ethos